Sequence Probability#

 Parameters#

 When using WhiteBoxUQ, specify "sequence_probability" in the scorers list.
+Use length_normalize=False when you want the raw joint probability instead of the default length-normalized form.

 Example#